 Eye Contact

-I remember seeing a GORGEOUS and MUSCULAR blond guy who looked like a porn star.
-He kept his jeans on but was shirtless and wore sunglasses.
-It was the summer, and during that season, the baths felt more like a pool house.
-Men would come in and out from the outdoor patio.
-They would be completely naked or be wearing a towel, having spent their time swimming or tanning (yes, the bathhouse I go to does allow nude tanning and swimming!)
-The blond guy stood in the hallway for an hour with nothing to show.
-Finally, he approached me (my approachable face again) and asked me what was wrong with all these guys.
+I recall encountering a GORGEOUS and MUSCULAR blond man who resembled a porn star.
+He kept his jeans on, but he was shirtless and wore sunglasses.
+It was summer, and during that time, the baths felt more like a pool house.
+Men would enter and exit the outdoor patio.
+They would be completely naked or be wearing a towel, having spent their time swimming or tanning (yes, the bathhouse I go to does allow nude tanning and swimming!).
+The blond guy stood in the hallway for an hour without getting any action.
+Finally, he approached me, recognizing my approachable face, and asked me what was wrong with all these guys.
 Excuse me, I said.
-He told me he was from out of town and dropped in to check out the bathhouse situation in my city.
-He could not understand what was wrong with all of the local guys.
-Why was no one approaching him?
-I explained that
+He told me he was from out of town, and he dropped in to check out the bathhouse situation in my city.
+He couldn’t understand what was wrong with all of the local guys.
+Why wasn’t anyone approaching him?
+I explained that because he was wearing sunglasses, no one could make eye contact to see where his interest lay.
+Wearing jeans, he conveys a non-approachable demeanor and is likely only seeking a blow job.
+Given his attractive appearance and impressive physique, many men mistakenly believe he is beyond their reach.
+“I am unapproachable” was the signal he was projecting.
+He thought briefly about what I said and then replied, “Nah, it must be the guys here.”
+With that, he left to go to another bathhouse.
+However, his demeanor conveyed the message, “I should not engage in conversation until I approach you.”

 Bathhouses are a great place to party.
 I used to go to two different ones to smoke crack and snort powder.
 I loved it and would love to go back and do it all over again and again.